Port Jefferson, New York: Development as a shipbuilding village

 P. T. Barnum, the famous circus owner, owned a tract of land which ran through the village.
 His intention was to make Port Jefferson the home base for his circus, founded in 1871.
 The residents blocked his plans, and he eventually sold his land.
 Barnum Avenue now runs through the area that was once Barnum's.

-The section of town at the intersection of the two streets, then known as Hotel Square, became an active center of Port Jefferson's early tourism industry in the mid-19th century,with a variety of hotels and restaurants.
+The section of town at the intersection of the two streets, then known as Hotel Square, became an active center of Port Jefferson's early tourism industry in the mid-19th century, with a variety of hotels and restaurants.
 This included the John Roe house, which was converted into the Townsend House hotel.
 The village's first post office was added to this intersection in 1855.

 With the 1923 sale of the Bayles Shipyard to the Standard Oil Company and demolition of all but two of its structures, Port Jefferson's shipbuilding industry came to a close.
 This resulted in an economic downturn, and the closing of many of the grand hotels in Hotel Square, as tourism declined along with the industry.
 Port Jefferson Harbor then became a depot for the oil transportation and gravel industries, and, since the 1940s, the site of a Long Island Lighting Company coal-fired power plant.
 The harbor also had activity as a rum-running center during the Prohibition era.
 Decades later, Port Jefferson's economy had recovered, with tourism as its base.

-After incorporation
+Village of Port Jefferson (1963–present)

 The village of Port Jefferson was incorporated in 1963.
 The revitalization of lower Port Jefferson soon followed as local tourism brought increased revenues and the village adjusted itself to its new economic role.
 One such transformation was the 1976 redevelopment of the defunct Mather & Jones Shipyard into a shop-lined promenade known as Chandler Square.

 A result of the transition is new public access to much of the waterfront, as several industrial lots had previously stood in the way.
 Danfords Hotel and Marina was one major waterfront project, which integrated several new and historical structures into a luxury hotel.
 Danfords includes a commercial marina and walkable pier, marking an aspect of the harbor's transformation from industrial to recreational use.

 Harborfront Park, a project completed in 2004, similarly transitioned the site of a shipyard turned Mobil Oil terminal into a public park with picnic grounds, a seasonal ice skating rink and a promenade.
 Concurrent to the park's construction was the rebuilding of a former shipyard warehouse into the Port Jefferson Village Center, a new public space for events and recreation.

 A number of historic buildings were included in the Port Jefferson Village Historic District, listed on the National Register of Historic Places in 2005.
 Separately listed are the Bayles Shipyard and First National Bank of Port Jefferson building.